unChaz/sci-fi-5e/srd/mechanics/feats.md

 You regain your expended luck points when you finish a long rest.

 #### MAGE SLAYER
-You have practiced techniques useful in melee combat against spellcasters, gaining the following benefits:
+You have practiced techniques useful in melee combat against tekcasters, gaining the following benefits:
-- When a creature within 5 feet of you casts a spell, you can use your reaction to make a melee weapon attack against that creature.
+- When a creature within 5 feet of you casts a tek skill, you can use your reaction to make a melee weapon attack against that creature.
-- When you damage a creature that is concentrating on a spell, that creature has disadvantage on the saving throw it makes to maintain its concentration.
+- When you damage a creature that is concentrating on a tek skill, that creature has disadvantage on the saving throw it makes to maintain its concentration.
-You have advantage on saving throws against spells cast by creatures within 5 feet of you.
+You have advantage on saving throws against tek skills cast by creatures within 5 feet of you.

 #### MAGIC INITIATE
 Choose a class: bard, cleric, druid, sorcerer, warlock, or wizard.
-You learn two cantrips of your choice from that class’s spell list.
+You learn two cantrips of your choice from that class’s tek skill list.

-In addition, choose one 1st-level spell from that same list.
-You learn that spell and can cast it at its lowest level.
+In addition, choose one 1st-level tek skill from that same list.
+You learn that tek skill and can cast it at its lowest level.
 Once you cast it, you must finish a long rest before you can cast it again.

-Your spellcasting ability for these spells depends on the class you chose: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid: or Intelligence for wizard.
+Your tek skillcasting ability for these tek skills depends on the class you chose: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid: or Intelligence for wizard.

 \page